Displaying 21–30 of 601 results

 Precise and Sensitive Outcome Measures are Essential for Getting Vision Treatments through Clinical Trials

-The Foundation Fighting Blindness is pleased to provide a video recording and full transcript of the Accelerating Treatments for IRDs: 2020 March Progress Report.
-The presentation took place on March 27, 2020.
+The Foundation Fighting Blindness is pleased to provide a recording and full transcript of the Insights Forum, our quarterly conference call providing updates to the inherited retinal disease community.
+The call took place on April 29, 2021.